arm-facts/arm-basics.com/index.md

 ### Security

 Cyberthreats mean that robust chip security cannot ever be optional.
-Proprietary products can be severly insecure, and because they can't benefit from years of scrutiny from open source developers and industry experts, [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) can happen to them.
+Proprietary products can be severely insecure, and because they can't benefit from years of scrutiny from open source developers and industry experts, [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) can happen to them.
 ARM doesn't concern security issues as the public expected.
 ARM did nothing about [ret2usr](https://github.com/hardenedlinux/grsecurity-101-tutorials/blob/master/kernel_mitigation.md#ret2usr-protection) prevention in a very long period( millions of ARM users are exposed to the massive exploitation) until a few security features( domain, PXN) were added into ARMv7.
 The 1st PXN implementation was done by PaX/Grsecurity, while the 1st [implementation of domain](https://grsecurity.net/recent_arm_security_improvements.php) by PaX's UDEREF.
 The funny part is ARM never credited them.
-RISC-V will have the chance to make things right in the begining and that's what security subgroup and security standing committee from RISC-V foundation has been trying to do.
+RISC-V will have the chance to make things right in the beginning and that's what security subgroup and security standing committee from RISC-V foundation has been trying to do.

 Whether you are looking to create a chip from scratch or looking for a complete solution, take advantage of an architecture that is open-source and already tested by the community.
 Get started with RISC-V - The free and open RISC Instruction Set Architecture.